 (7) Any property of the society that is still vested in ASIC revests in the company so established and, if the society held particular property subject to a security or other interest or claim, the society takes the property subject to that interest or claim.

-24. Functions conferred on ASIC
+24. ASIC’s functions for this Division

 The functions necessary for the purposes of this Division are conferred on ASIC.

 Division 6 — Provisions relating to AFIC